FK Voždovac: Groups

 The organized supporters of FK Voždovac are the Invalidi (Invalids).
 However, the first organised supporting group was formed in 1987, and was named Vilenjaci (The Elves).
 Initially consisted of about 30 members, mostly former and youth players from the neighborhood.
 Along with Vilenjaci, another group named Zmajevi (Dragons) appeared, which is simultaneously the traditional nickname of the club.
 Vilenjaci grew with time, and they were often involved in disturbs.
 They made an effort to be original in their supporting.
 Pirotechnical fireworks were a usual way of provoking match interruptions.

 In 1989, another group named Genoes United was formed in the east stand of the stadium, and by that time Zmajevi accepted to join Vilenjaci.
 Shortly afterwards Genoes also joined Vilenjaci on the western stand.
 In the season 1989–90 another group was formed, Hasini Trafikari, named after a former club player, nicknamed Hasa.
 Initially formed in the south stand, they would also ended up merging with Vilenjaci on the western stand.
 However, when it looked that the group was stronger than ever, it ended up being disbanded.

 In 1990, a new group, that was initially more similar to a street gang than to football fans, was formed and named Invalidi.
 During the 1990s, the group was constantly growing, and besides football their presence was also noticed in other sports events in which the club participated, most notably in women's handball.
 Obviously the most inspiring period for club fans was the period the club competed in the top league.
 Today the group consists of about 100 young men.

 Friendships

-The fans have a strong friendship with fans of OFK Beograd.
-They also have good relations with fans of ŁKS Łomża.
+The club's supporters have maintained friendly relations with supporters of OFK Beograd and ŁKS Łomża.